 Experience the difference of Randolph's flagship Aviator in Matte Chrome with Cobalt SkyTec™ Glass lenses

 Randolph was founded in 1973 by Former Royal Air Force navigator Jan Waszkiewicz and machinist Stanley Zaleski who both immigrated to America with a few bucks and a dream: to build the world’s best sunglasses.

 They chose Randolph, MA as the home of Randolph Engineering.
 Over the years, changes in the sunglass industry have brought many companies across seas.
 We chose to stand by our values and continue to provide American made eyewear at the highest quality.

 Almost 30 years ago, the US military called on us to quickly manufacture custom military-grade eyewear to fit inside gas masks for special operations.
 To meet the high demand of up to 50,000 units a month, staff worked a grueling three-shift schedule, seven days a week.
 We’re thankful we had the opportunity to be part of history and aknowledge the outstanding work of our staff.
 Randolph was honored to be awarded a Certificate of Appreciation from the National Defense for our patriotic support during Operation Desert Storm.

-The next time you sit down to binge a new Netflix series or watch the latest movie in theatres, keep an eye out for Randolphs.
+The next time you sit down to binge a new Netflix series or watch the latest movie in theaters, keep an eye out for Randolphs.
 Some of our recent movie features include Captain Marvel, 6 Underground and Maniac.
 We’ve been featured by several movie studios over the years and into the present day.

 Many notable celebrities also wear Randolphs by choice.
 Our sunglasses are a cultural icon and worn to help express the modern American spirit.